--When a Scout is kind, what does that mean?
+-When a Scout is clean, what does that mean?
 [Listen to the answers of the Cub Scouts.
-Let them realize that A Scout treats others as he wants to be treated.
-He never harms or kills any living thing without good reason.]
+Let them realize that A Scout keeps his body and mind fit.
+He helps keep his home and community clean.]

--Let's say the Scout Oath and the Scout Law together but instead of using the Cub Scout sign, let's use the Boy Scout sign (demonstrate how to make the Boy Scout sign) because Boy Scouts are kind, too.
+-Let's say the Scout Oath and the Scout Law together but instead of using the Cub Scout sign, let's use the Boy Scout sign (demonstrate how to make the Boy Scout sign) because Boy Scouts are clean, too.